 If for some strange reason you aren’t convinced enough already to add this to your bucket list then strap in because I am about to take you on a wild ride.
 Oh, and even if you are convinced and booking your roadtrip right now you should strap in too, just for safety!

-It is perfect no matter what the weather is doing
+The perfect place no matter the weather

-What is even crazier about Port Douglas and the Daintree Rainforest, which are the stars of the Great Barrier Reef Drive, is that even though it is famous for its sunshine it it is mighty fine in the rain too.
+What is even crazier about Port Douglas and the Daintree Rainforest, which are the stars of the Great Barrier Reef Drive, is that even though it is famous for its sunshine it is mighty fine in the rain too.
 If you think about it, you can’t have a rainforest without a little rain, or in our case a lot!

 However, when the sun is shining it isn’t hard to see why it is so famous.
 The warm rays smiling down on you, tickling your face through the palm tree, what more could you ask for!?